March-mitsuki/white-logger/README.md

 A very simple nodejs and browser logger with only one dependency.

+🚧 NOTICE: white-logger is currently in beta.
+There may be frequent updates that are not backwards compatible.
+Please keep an eye on our [update docs](docs/release_notes/updates.md).

+We expect to release a stable version of 1.0.0 in 02/2023.

 # feature

 - Only one dependency.
 Use [Luxon](https://moment.github.io/luxon/#/) for dealing with dates and times.